jd12/underclassmen-final/README.md

 You should now have a project called UnderclassmenFinal it is very important that you do not rename this project as it is used during the grading process.
 If the project is renamed, your assignment may not be graded.

-By default, your project should have no errors and contain the following root items:
+By default, your project should have no errors and contain the following root items:<br>
 **src** - The source folder where all code you are submitting must go.
 You can change anything you want in this folder, you can add new files, etc...<br>
 **support** - This folder contains support code that we encourage you to use (and must be used to pass certain tests).
 You are not allowed to change or add anything in this folder<br>
 **test** - The test folder where all of the public unit tests are available<br>